K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 # Return value should be 4
 ```

 ## Negate
 We also get to implement the negate function.
-We push a value and we return its negative.
+We push a value and return its negative.
 ```
 function negate 0
     push.argument 0